 The intent of this widespread printer breach, thankfully, was not malicious.
 The attack was meant to be a warning.
 The hacker wasn’t trying to steal any valuable business information or client data, but he was trying to prove that many printers are unmanaged and therefore a network security risk to organizations that may not know any better.

-60% of organizations reported one or more print-related data breaches in 2017
+More than 60% of organizations reported one or more print-related data breaches in 2020

 This hack could have happened to anyone, anywhere in the world, as long as their printers were unsecured.
 The 160,000 printers hacked that day were from a spectrum of different printer manufacturers, including Brother, Canon, Epson, HP, Konica Minolta and Samsung.
 The reality is any printer that is connected to the internet needs to be secured.
 If it’s not, then it’s vulnerable.